Obituary: Wava Margaret Stoll

 Funeral arrangements entrusted to Ruffner Wakelin Funeral Homes.

-Please log on to www.ruffnerwakelin.com to sign Wava’s guestbook and share a memory with the family.
+Please log on to ruffnerwakelin.com to sign Wava’s guestbook and share a memory with the family.

+- Chino Valley man faces minimum 3 years of prison for stealing daughter’s Social Security checks

+- YCSO deputies searching for man who stabbed married couple in Prescott Valley home

 - APS says power restored by 6:15 p.m. for Long Look to Horizon and Pine View to Loos in Prescott Valley